kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

 ## Date and Time Operations

-Date and time operations in SQL are used to manipulate and modify date/time attributes in a database.
-These operations can be used both in the output and in predicates of a query.
-The syntax for date and time operations varies greatly between different SQL systems, so it is important to consult the specific documentation of the DBMS being used.
+Date and time operations are used in SQL to manipulate and modify date and time attributes in a database.
+They are used both in output and predicates to perform different operations on date and time values.
+It is important to note that the syntax for date and time operations varies widely across different DBMSs and it's essential to understand the syntax for the specific DBMS you are working with.

 Example: *Get the number of days since the beginning of the year*